Areas of Expertise

 - Diploma of Music, Kodaly Institute of Music

-Rachel Hopkin is a PhD Candidate in Folklore in Ohio State’s English department.
+Rachel Hopkin received her PhD in Folklore from Ohio State’s English department.
 She began her career as a radio producer in various music departments at the BBC in the UK.
 She then moved to Argentina and worked on an independent basis for broadcasters around the world.
 In 2010 she settled in the US and earned an MA in Folk Studies at Western Kentucky University two years later.
 In 2013, she was awarded a rare “National Interest Waiver” Green Card in recognition of her work as a folklorist/radio producer with a special focus on US traditional culture.

 Outside of academia, Hopkin’s recent professional experience includes producing several radio documentaries, among them Country Down Under, about Australian Aboriginal musicians who play country music for the BBC, and Banjo Pickin’ Girls and Fiddlin’ Women, about early Kentucky women musicians for the Australia’s Radio National; and serving as Guest Instructor for the Texas Folklife’s annual Summer Stories Institute since 2014.